-Monitoring, Evaluation, and Learning Specialist
+Monitoring, Evaluation, and Learning Manager

-Rachel Vinciguerra, MSW, MID is the Monitoring, Evaluation & Learning Specialist at Strong Women, Strong Girls Pittsburgh.
+Rachel Vinciguerra, MSW, MID is the Monitoring, Evaluation & Learning Manager at Strong Women, Strong Girls Pittsburgh.
 After consulting with the organization starting in December 2017 to design a new evaluation strategy, she joined as a staff member in September 2018.

 Prior to joining Strong Women, Strong Girls, Rachel received her Master of Social Work and Master of International Development degrees from the University of Pittsburgh.
 While in graduate school, Rachel worked with the United Nations Development Programme as the Student Coordinator of the Gender Equality in Public Administration working group and on the Gender Team at the Bangkok Regional Hub for Asia and the Pacific.
 She earned her yoga teacher certification in Rishikesh, India.
 And she worked with the FISA Foundation as an intern and served and continues to serve on the boards of directors for The Birmingham Foundation and Write to Be (a nonprofit supporting girls in Haiti).